Common smoky honeyeater

 The common smoky honeyeater (Melipotes fumigatus) is a medium-sized bird found in central Papua New Guinea and Eastern Indonesia.
-It is one of four species in the Meliphagidae family.
-The common smoky honeyeater can be identified by its charcoal-colored body and blotchy neon orange circle around its eyes.
-This bird breeds in September and October, which are considered dry seasons.
+It is one of four species in the Melipotes genus.
+The common smoky honeyeater can be identified by its charcoal-colored body and blotchy neon orange circle around its eyes..
 Its diet consists of small fruits, insects, and floral plants.
-This bird breeds in September and early October above ground or next to a tree branch.
+This bird breeds in September and October, which are considered relatively dry months, above ground or next to a tree branch.

 Description

 The common smoky honeyeater has a bright orange splotch around both eyes.
 The bird's upper wing has brown tips, olive-colored edges, and a lighter shade of brown on the base of its wings.
 This bird has a brown and black base.
 The common smoky honeyeater has a brown belly with white crescent-shaped scaling and gray and brown legs.
 The best way to differentiate between males and females is to look at their size because male common smoky honeyeaters tend to be bigger than females.